 The burner of a gas grill is the source of heat.
-The burner is hollow with gas inlet and outlet ports, each with a separate control.
+The burner is hollow with gas inlet and outlet ports, each with separate control.
 Some grills have only one burner while others have dual burners with corresponding controls on the control panel.
 Most burners in a gas grill are H burners or oval burners.
 High-end grills even have three or four separate burners, called pipe, tube or rail burners.
-Some are made of cast iron or aluminium steel, although stainless steel gas burners last the longest.
+Some are made of cast iron or aluminum steel, although stainless steel gas burners last the longest.
 If you have a gas grill with cheaper burners and want to extend its life, try replacing these gas grill parts with stainless steel.

 2. Cooking grates

 The cooking grate, or grid, is the surface the food sits on while it cooks.
-Cheap grates are made from chrome-plated steel, which don’t last long.
+Cheap grates are from chrome-plated steel, which doesn’t last long.
 Stainless steel is the most durable, followed by porcelain-coated steel and cast iron.
 Grates that aren’t made of stainless steel will eventually begin to rust when the coating wears off, at which point replacement grill parts are necessary.

 3. Rock grates